Feuerlabs/web_demo/README.md

 ## [Prepare] Unpack the web demo on the target host

-This INSTALL.md file should be in the unpacked directory, which will be called *$UNPACK* from now on
+This README.md file should be in the unpacked directory, which will be called **$UNPACK** from now on

 ## [Prepare] Create a system folder for php files,
 This folder should be outside the web root and should be owned